progamer63/carthing-lastfmthing/README.md

 # misc:
 i don't mind if you open issues or pull requests to improve something
 # work list:
-- background to be not a gradient (really want it to be the background image super blurred to have a changing color background like actual car thing)
+- **PRIORITY** background to be not a gradient (really want it to be the background image super blurred to have a changing color background like actual car thing)
-- add controls that work? maybe?
+- add controls that work? maybe? i dont think its possible